Baldwin Middle-Senior High School

 Baldwin Middle-Senior High School is a public secondary school in Baldwin, Florida, United States, part of the Duval County School District.
 Located within the Baldwin city limits, the school has a middle school and a high school.

 Academics

-The school currently has a "B" as of 2017 on the Florida School Accountability Grading Scale.
+The school currently has a "B" as of the 2022-2023 school year according to the Florida School Accountability Grading Scale.